piacortes/master_thesis/README.md

-This is the repository of the M.Sc thesis of Pía Cortés-Zuleta, title: "The TraMoS project updated: enhanced sample of transiting exoplanets, strategies and analysis".
+This is the repository of the M.Sc in Astronomy thesis of Pía Cortés-Zuleta, title: "The TraMoS project updated: enhanced sample of transiting exoplanets, strategies and analysis".